IrisQin17/NLP-Language-Corrector/README.md

 In our project, we created a class named "tokenType" which contains the elements we mentioned.
 Words are added with pos.
 The POS are get from Stanford NLP API using its trained model.

-All of our reasult is store in a List `List<List<tokenType>> result`
+All of our results is store in a List `List<List<tokenType>> result`

-For now, we support German, Spanish, French(which none of the team members have fluency), Chinese and English.
+For now, we support German, French(which none of the team members have fluency),and English.

 ### Database:
 Software Tool: Open-source Database ArangoDB which supports the functions of creating and maintaining a directed graph based data collections inside.